cka4913/zwds/README.md

 > **⚠️ Note**: This system outputs chart data in **Traditional Chinese** only.
 While the API accepts English parameters, all astrological terms, palace names, star names, and text output are in Chinese following traditional Zi Wei Dou Shu conventions.

+### Why Northern School?

+Zi Wei Dou Shu is divided into two major schools: **Northern School (北派)** with 32 main stars and **Southern School (南派)** with 108 main stars.
+The Northern School emphasizes palace positions and Four Transformations (四化) dynamics, including concepts like "Self Palace" (我宮), "Other Palace" (他宮), Lu-Ji tracking (祿忌追蹤), self-transformation stars (自化星), and flying transformation layers (飛化層次), highlighting the interconnection, interaction, and complex multi-layered nature of the chart.
+The Southern School focuses primarily on star characteristics, star combinations, and single-layer interpretation, without self-transformation stars, resulting in a relatively flat and straightforward structure.

+Most existing tools and AI interpretation programs are based on Southern School principles, which tend to understand Zi Wei charts only through star characteristics and fail to adequately represent the unique multi-layered structure and Four Transformations dynamics of the Northern School. **Therefore, this tool is built on the Northern School Zi Wei Dou Shu system**, enabling AI and programs to read and interpret charts from a Northern School perspective, performing calculations and analysis that deeply embody Northern School characteristics such as palace interactions and Lu-Ji tracking.

 ### Features

 ✅ Complete 14 main stars placement (Ziwei & Tianfu systems)